Topics to watch for in Republican debate: inflation, Ukraine, abortion and more

 President Biden’s efforts to boost the renewable energy sector will likely be a target, and broader attacks on his economic record will likely bring up energy costs.

-Former President Trump, the absent frontrunner, has a history of falsely calling climate change a hoax, so it’s not out of the question for Christie, the candidate most openly critical of Trump, to hit him on that stance.
+Trump, the absent front-runner, has a history of falsely calling climate change a hoax, so it’s not out of the question for Christie, the candidate most openly critical of Trump, to hit him on that stance.

 — Zack Budryk